uisits/its-docs/Writerside/topics/Environments.md

 ## Testing
 ITS hosts all our testing applications to a dedicated test server.
 All test applications are deployed using test docker containers and test databases.
+In order to keep production data and apis secure we separate test applications by serving them under `https:apps-test.uis.edu` domain and all test databases are maintained on `uisdocker1` server.

 ## Production
-Todo...
+We constantly update and upgrade our dependencies for all applications in order to stay current with new and emerging technologies.
+Using docker helps us with this by building new updated and improved docker images which can then be tested and used in production environment.
+Our production server has a load balancer which routes the request to available server.